-- All expenses are to be claimed for by submitting an expenses form.
-Expense form can be found on your OneDrive or contact your Volunteer Coordinator.
-All claims must be accompanied by the appropriate receipts. - Expenses must be adequately described on the expenses form and failure to do so may result in non-payment.
-Expense claims should be submitted promptly and should only include expenditure that has occurred within the last month. - Any other expenses that are not covered in this policy may only be claimed for with prior agreement of the Volunteer Support Team. - Payment will be made by BACS transfer so volunteers making a claim must provide all the necessary bank details.
+- All expenses are to be claimed for by submitting a visitor's expenses form, which can be found in Appendix 1.
+All claims must be accompanied by the appropriate receipts. - All expenses claims need to be provided by the 10th of each month as per the expenses form provided. - Expenses must be adequately described on the expenses form and failure to do so may result in non-payment.
+Expense claims should be submitted promptly and should only include expenditure that has occurred within the last month. - Any other expenses that are not covered in this policy may only be claimed for with prior agreement of the Project Support Team. - Payment will be made by BACS transfer so volunteers making a claim must provide all the necessary bank details.